Azure/Multi-tenant-Landing-Zones/workshop/Readme.md

 ## Build your first repeatable building block

 For this exercise - we will focus on secure development practices and building repeatable concepts that you can later deploy.
-At this point you will not be creating a fully fledged Landing Zone.
+At this point you will not be creating a fully fledged Landing Zone, but adding an artifact (in this example: a WebApp), validating and testing it, before adding it to a storage account.
+It will be used and deployed later to customers.

  - Create a seperate branch called 'feature/lz-1'
- - Create your first template under artifacts\templates\resourcegroup\WebApp.json
+ - Create your first template under artifacts\templates\resourcegroup\LogicApp.json
  - Make sure this is an empty ARM template
  - Validate that the template is valid (Test-AzResourceGroupDeployment)
- - Validate that the template follows the company best practices
+ - Validate that the template follows the company best practices.
+Templates.tests.ps1 checks that all files in artifacts/templates are a valid JSON file and content

 ```
 # Powershell